Grütt Landscape Park: Sports infrastructure

 An exercise trail with six stations was set up in May 2014 along the promenade path in the southern part of Grüttpark.
 The installed equipment is designed to enable beginners and advanced users to do endurance and strength exercises in the open air with the help of exercise boards.

 A permanent disc golf course with 18 stations has been installed on the green areas of the Grüttpark; it starts at the rose garden and runs around the Grüttsee.
 The system was installed in the park in 2014.
 An annual tournament is held in March.

 Several running routes have been signposted in the park since 2010.
 The blue marked running circuit is 4.5 kilometers long and leads through all parts of the park.
 The shorter yellow (2.9 kilometers) and red laps (2.6 kilometers) are limited to the western part of the park.
 There are also two smaller loops around the Weidenpalast (800 meters) and around the Grüttsee (550 meters).
 All routes are without any significant inclines.

-A pump track facility for scooter, BMX and mountain bike riders is installed in the north-western part of the park at the Grüttpark stadium.
+A pump track facility for kick scooter, BMX and mountain bike riders is installed in the north-western part of the park at the Grüttpark stadium.
 The course is designed for children, young people and adults.
 There is also a streetball and skate park at the Grüttpark stadium.
 The open sports facility also offers opportunities for skateboarding, inline skating or basketball.